Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.3.SDL_App_Icon_Caching/index_old.md

 The following sequence diagrams show the sequence for conditions (1) to (5) mentioned in the "3.2.
 Deletion of the SDL App Icon/Name"

 |||
-**Figure1.** Deletion of SDL App Icon Data(The "RPC`RegisterAppInterface` <br>is not received within 60 seconds after the primary connection." occurs three times from the same device)
+**Figure1.** Deletion of SDL App Icon Data(The "RPC'RegisterAppInterface' <br>is not received within 60 seconds after the primary connection." occurs three times from the same device)
 ![figure1_occurs_three_times_from_the_same_device.png](./assets/figure1_occurs_three_times_from_the_same_device.png)
 |||
 |||